itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

     :align: center
     :alt: Weight update steps for the Gradient Descent

-Gradient Descent got to the value close to 0.125 using 797 steps and this black curve are just tiny steps of gradient descent algorithm.
+Gradient Descent got to the value close to 0.125 using 797 steps and this black curve is just tiny steps of gradient descent algorithm.
 We can zoom it and look closer.

 .. figure:: images/visualize_gd/bp-steps-zoom.png
     :width: 80%